mediachain/mediachain/rfc/mediachain-rfc-4.md

 who want to publish or read statements in its namespaces.

-At this level, the system can already simply work asynchronously, by having readers periodcally poll publishers for new statements and transient writers can push new statements to aggregators.
+At this level, the system can already simply work asynchronously, by having readers periodically poll publishers for new statements and transient writers can push new statements to aggregators.
 It is sufficient to have a stable population of online publishers and aggregators, who ensure the eventual publication of new statements to